If you’re of working age, then at some point in your life, you’ve had one or more horrible bosses.

 The Importance of Diverse Leadership

-They don’t see themselves as superior and they value every member of their team and everything they do is with the good of their customers AND employees in mind.
+They don’t see themselves as superior and they value every member of their team and everything they do with the good of their customers AND employees.

 Image via Pinterest